Distortion matrix approach for ultrasound imaging of random scattering media: Results

 The diagonal elements of the full-field reflection matrix $\mathbf{R_F}$ yield the confocal image $\mathcal{I}_F(\mathbf{r})$ displayed in Fig.~\ref{acqfig}E. The corresponding Strehl ratio map $\mathcal{S}_F$ is shown in Fig.~\ref{acqfig}F. The clarity of the ultrasound image compared to the initial (Fig.~\ref{acqfig}B) and intermediate (Fig.~\ref{acqfig}C) ones, and the marked improvement in $\mathcal{S}_F$ compared to that of Fig.~\ref{acqfig}D demonstrate the effectiveness of this transmission matrix approach.
 A satisfying Strehl ratio $\mathcal{S}_F \sim 0.4$ is reached over the entire field of view, and a factor of five improvement is observed at shallow and large depths where the impact of the aberrating layer is the strongest.
 Such an improvement of the focusing quality is far from being negligible as it translates to a gain of 14 dB in image contrast.

-To conclude, unlike adaptive focusing whose efficiency range is limited to a single isoplanatic patch (Figs.\ref{resultsfig}D, F and G), a full-field image of the medium under investigation is obtained with diffraction-limited resolution.
-Despite our best efforts, the measured Strehl ratio $\mathcal{S}_F$ does not approach the ideal value of 1.
-Several reasons could account for this.
-First, some residual high-order aberrations may subsist if the spatial window $W(\mathbf{r})$ is larger than the corresponding isoplanatic area.
-Second, a part of the reflected wavefield has been lost at shallow depth when specular reflections and clutter noise have been removed.
-Third, experimental noise and multiple scattering events taking place upstream of the focal plane could hamper our measure of the Strehl ratio, especially at large depths.
-Last but not least, the same correction applies to the whole frequency bandwidth while the aberrations are likely to be dispersive.
-These issues will be addressed in future works.
+\laura{This proof of concept experiment opens a number of additional questions.
+First,} despite our best efforts, the measured Strehl ratio $\mathcal{S}_F$ does not approach the ideal value of 1.
+Several reasons \alex{can} account for this: \laura{\alex{(\textit{i})} a part of the reflected wavefield has been lost at shallow depth when specular reflections and clutter noise have been removed; \alex{(\textit{ii})} experimental noise and multiple scattering events taking place upstream of the focal plane could hamper our measure of the Strehl ratio, especially at large depths; \alex{(\textit{iii})} the same correction applies to the whole frequency bandwidth while the aberrations are likely to be dispersive (although for the phantom/plexiglass system considered here, dispersion should not be very strong).} \alex{Second, this experiment only involves depth-dependent aberrations. \laura{While such a configuration is of interest for, for example, imaging the liver through fat or muscle layers, or the brain through the skull, it lacks generality.} In the next section, both \alex{lateral and depth variations} of aberrations are addressed by means of an in vivo imaging experiment.}